-Beautiful, level lots on an elevated bench overlooking the Upper Wind River valley with expansive views of Ramshorn Peak, the Absaroka Mountains and Shoshone National Forest.
-Less than four miles from town yet private and spacious area.
-To the south of this subdivision are a large private ranch, Shoshone National Forest and Bureau of Land Management (BLM) public lands.
+Dubois, Wyoming horse property with water rights for sale, close to municipal airport.
+Beautiful, level lots on an elevated bench overlooking the Upper Wind River Valley with expansive views of Ramshorn Peak, the Absaroka Mountains and Shoshone National Forest.
+Less than four miles from town yet a private and spacious area.
+Bordered on the south by a large private ranch.
+Beyond the ranch are Bureau of Land Management (BLM) and Shoshone National Forest public lands.

 Dubois has been voted one of the “Best Rural Towns” by American Cowboy magazine

 Dubois offers a medical clinic, physical fitness center, grocery store, library, numerous dude ranches and a municipal airport.
 It is also home to the National Big Horn Sheep Interpretive Center, Dubois Museum, and the Headwaters Arts and Conference Center.

 Commercial air service is available through Jackson and Riverton less than 100 miles away.